“He’s very good…” Eartha Kitt

 “Thoughtful and passionate songwriting” Scotland on Sunday

 During the past decade Douglas Kay has honed his stagecraft in theatres, clubs & bars across four continents.
-His extensive travels have also informed his songwriting, helping to shape the stories and characters often found in his songs.
+His extensive travels have also informed his songwriting, helping to shape the stories and characters found in his songs.

 In addition to solo tours of Europe, North America, South Africa & Australasia, Douglas has played a number of notable gigs in the UK.

 The 2003 release of his debut album Of All The Towns To Sleep In generated airplay on radio and TV stations worldwide, including BBC Radio One, Australia’s GWN & Xfm London.
-Its follow up, Douglas Kay Band‘s 2009 album Into Your Head, is an eclectic collection with moments of delicate beauty (as on the guitar and strings number Everything In The World Outside’s Alright) contrasted by the swelling crescendo of tracks such as Haunted.
+Its follow up, Douglas Kay Band‘s 2009 album Into Your Head, is a varied collection with moments of delicate beauty (as on the guitar and strings number Everything In The World Outside’s Alright) contrasted by the swelling crescendo of tracks such as Haunted.
 The song Better topped a poll of tracks by Scottish acts in the Edinburgh Evening News.

 An acoustic album, Last Touch, was released in late 2012.
 This stripped-back collection features 12 tracks which showcase Kay’s vocals, guitar & piano, and hint at some of his traditional folk influences.
 Lead track, All That We’ve Lost – a duet with Joanna McQuillan – received considerable airplay and critical acclaim.
 The tour Douglas played in support of that album included a guest slot for Grammy Award winner and former Men At Work frontman, Colin Hay.